rtodorov4/rtodorov4/README.md

 -->

 I am an engineering student at University of Waterloo's Nanotechnology Engineering program.
 Naturally curious, I have a passion for problem solving and thrive on challenges.
 I excel in projects where I can apply my analytical, research skills and academic knowledge.

+🚗 I'm a member of UW Midnight Sun Solar Car team, working on the Aerodynamics and Battery subteams.